A linear AFL for quaternion algebras: Statement of Results

 We next define two families of intersection numbers, one for each of the possible Hasse invariants $λ \in \{0, 1/2\}$.
 For $λ = 0$, these are the intersection numbers that occur in the linear AFL from \cite{LM1}.
 For $λ = 1/2$, these are a special case of the intersection numbers from \cite{LM2}.

 Let $B = B_λ$ in the following.
 Let $\breve F$ be the completion of a maximal unramified extension of $F$ with ring of integers $O_{\breve F}$ and residue field $\mbF$; fix an embedding $E\to \breve F$.
 As a further datum, let $\mbY$ be a strict $π$-divisible $O_E$-module of dimension $1$ and $O_E$-height $n$ over $\mbF$, see \cite[Definition 3.1]{LM1}.
+We denote its $O_E$-action by $\iota:O_E\to\End(\mbY)$.
 Recall that the connected-étale sequence of any such $\mbY$ has a unique splitting, meaning there is a canonical isomorphism

 where $\mbY^\circ$ is the connected component of the identity of $\mbY$ and $\mbY^\et$ its maximal étale quotient.
 Let $n^\circ$ and $n^\et$ be the $O_E$-heights of $\mbY^\circ$ and $\mbY^\et$.
 Then $n = n^\circ + n^\et$, every $1\leq n^\circ \leq n$ may occur, and $(n^\circ, n^\et)$ characterize $\mbY$ uniquely up to isomorphism.